 The same goes for the Kiosk and Link Feedback Page.
 If the recipient has given a positive NPS score, they won’t see the feedback text field.
 Here, they’ll only be asked for their name and email address.

-So now that you’ve switched on Direct-to-Review in your template, let’s take a look at what this looks like for customers when you use each Get Reviews mode.
+So now that you’ve switched on the 'Enable additional feedback' step in your template, let’s take a look at what this looks like for customers when you use each Get Reviews mode.

-When sending requests via email with Direct-to-Review enabled, the recipient will pick an NPS score from the email body itself.
+When sending requests via email with the enable additional feedback step turned on, the recipient will pick an NPS score from the email body itself.
 This determines how many steps there are in the process and whether they will be asked to leave internal feedback before being shown the links to external review sites.

 If the recipient picks a positive NPS score, it’s a two-step process.
 After selecting a score they’ll be taken straight to the Positive Landing Page 2 and shown the external review links.